 Currently, local hospitals are requiring new graduates to complete their BSN within 3-5 years after gaining employment in their facilities.
-RVC Nursing has formed partnerships with five RN-BSN Completion Programs to meet this need.
+RVC Nursing has formed partnerships with four (4) RN-BSN Completion Programs to meet this need.
 New graduates can work at the local hospitals while completing their BSN and receive tuition reimbursement from their employers.
 RVC's RN-BSN Completion Program Partners are:

-Indiana-Wesleyan University (IWU)

-Northern Illinois University (NIU)

-Olivet-Nazarene University (ONU)

-St. Anthony College of Nursing (SACN)

-University of IL at Chicago (UIC)
+Indiana-Wesleyan University (IWU) online program Northern Illinois University (NIU) hybrid program St. Anthony College of Nursing (SACN) hybrid program University of IL at Chicago (UIC) online program

-online program

-online program